Things To Do in Mysore (2024)

 The delectable Mysore Pak originated during the reign of Krishna Raja Wadiyar IV in the kitchens of the Mysore Palace, giving it its distinctive name.
 “Pak” originates in the Kannada word “paka,” denoting a sweet concoction.
 This mouthwatering treat, immersed in ghee, is one of India’s finest desserts.

-Sri Krishna Sweets shop is the go-to destination for an authentic taste of Mysore Pak in its birthplace, welcoming visitors from 7 AM to 11 PM.
+Sri Krishna Sweets shop is the go-to destination for an authentic taste of Mysore Pak in its birthplace.
+It welcomes visitors from 7 AM to 11 PM.

 Additionally, indulge in the Mysore Pak at Janardana Bakery in Ramnagara.
 Once you savour this delightful treat, you’ll find yourself revisiting the place repeatedly, trust me!